graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

         0 tile(s) out of memory

-The information is presented in distinct sections, where first is the total memory usage including gaps.
+The information is presented in several sections.
+The first is the total memory used, including gaps.
 This is followed by a breakdown of the gap-excluding memory: first in terms of interleaved and non-interleaved usage, then by data type, followed by vertex data.